biswas-nirnita/Detecting_House_prices/README.md

+<h1>About</h1>
-Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
+I made this project during the 7 Days Free Bootcamp, conducted by SHAPEAI.
+This project uses boston housing datasets which basically contains information about different houses in Boston.
+We have accessed this data from the scikit-learn library.
+To predict the value of prices of the house using the given features a linear regression model has been used.
-</b>.
-The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
-I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.
-<br><br>I got to have hands on experience on:
-<li>Python
-<li>Machine Learning
-<li>Tensorflow